 Laying Strong Foundations for Lasting Democratic Change in Armenia

-In July 2019, USAID’s Office of Transition Initiatives (OTI) awarded MSI the Armenia Support Initiative (ASI).
-The program’s objective is to support the Government of Armenia’s efforts to implement a democratic reform agenda.
+In July 2019, USAID’s Office of Transition Initiatives (OTI) awarded MSI, A Tetra Tech Company, the Armenia Support Initiative (ASI).
+The program’s objective was to support the Government of Armenia’s (GoAM’s) efforts to implement a democratic reform agenda.

-ASI works primarily with government entities to lay the foundations for lasting democratic change.
-The program’s initial objectives are to support the government’s efforts to implement its reform agenda and to build public confidence through visible and tangible achievements.
+After Armenia’s 2018 Velvet Revolution, we worked to lay the foundations for lasting democratic change, focusing on anti-corruption, transparency, and citizen engagement.
+The program’s initial objectives were to support the Government of Armenia’s (GoAM’s) efforts to implement its reform agenda and to build public confidence through visible and tangible achievements.

 As part of its planned reforms, the GoAM sought to set the foundations for an “economic revolution,” to tackle unemployment and emigration, supported by improved e-governance tools.
 The project specifically supported the government’s digitalization reforms, reviewing existing e-governance tools and supporting the streamlining of citizen-government engagement.

 The project also supported the Armenian government through training and coaching, media analysis, website audits and improvements, and communications equipment procurements.
 The project also launched a nationwide community service campaign that brought citizens, government, and civil society together to address priority needs of local communities.
 The campaign, which included over 20 activities, kicked off in December 2019 with the launch of a renovated kindergarten.